Montenegro Fjord & Cove Swimming

 Very close to our base is Porto Montenegro, the renowned marina.
 Also within walking distance are several shops, restaurants and cafes.
 Tivat has it´s own airport, which is less than 15 minutes drive away.

-There is a small beach a few metres from the hotel and a local restaurant nearby.
-Inexpensive taxis are available to go into Kotor or Tivat towns in the evening.
+There is a private hotel beach a few metres from the hotel and several local restaurants nearby.
+Inexpensive taxis are available to go into Kotor town in the evening.
 The electricity supply is 220V AC and continental adapters can be used.

-Day 1: 6.30pm Hotel San meeting for tour briefing.
+Day 1: 6.30pm Hotel Palma meeting for tour briefing.

 Day 2: Swimming in the Bay of Kotor, Orahovac-Perast.
 Afternoon filming for stroke analysis and then a swim from the “Our Lady of the Rock” island to Risan.